The National Park Service (NPS) has opened the application

 We have a lot of clichés in our professional lives.
 But they are all really different ways of saying that we are going to think about things in a fresh manner and seek to increase the performance of what we are doing.
 So aside from all the worn out phrases, how do we do this within the field of parks and recreation?

 What’s a park bench have to do with business models for parks and recreation?
-In this blog Jeff Price, Business Manager for the City of Everett Parks and Recreation Department in Washington tells how pricing differentiation on memorial benches was a win/win business decision for the agency and how this can be just one of many business models that work for parks and recreation.
+In this blog learn how pricing differentiation on memorial benches was a win/win business decision for a park and recreation agency.

-In this blog post, written by Jenise Jensen, Administrative Manager – Recreation, in the Town of Breckenridge, CO she shares a secret - Black Friday can be for park and recreation agencies and can bring your agency big bucks without breaking your budget!
-Get the scoop in this blog and for the full story, make sure you attend Congress and her Speed Session on Oct.
-9.
+Jenise Jensen, Administrative Manager – Recreation, in the Town of Breckenridge, CO shares that Black Friday can bring your agency big bucks without breaking your budget!

 After almost three years and nine extensions, the House and Senate have finally struck a deal that will likely result in Congress passing a bill by this Saturday – the day the bill is set to expire.
 Unfortunately, many of the carefully crafted bi-partisan reforms and compromises included in the Senate passed bill (S. 1318 or MAP-21) have been removed.
 Read what this deal means for parks and recreation.

 Nearly 20 million children receive free or reduced-priced lunches at school each year.
-However, during the summer months fewer than 3 million children partake in free summer lunch.
-This is a gap of more than 16 million kids who can receive a free healthy lunch each day school is out, but don’t.
-Why is this?
-Read this moving blog by NRPA's Jimmy O'Connor on how park and recreation agencies are serving to fill this gap this summer, helping improve lives and communities.
+During the summer months fewer than 3 million children partake in free summer lunch.
+Learn how park and recreation agencies are serving to fill this gap this summer, helping improve lives and communities.

 The opinions of NRPA blog contributors don't necessarily reflect the editorial position of National Recreation and Park Association as a whole.